ahf/peculium_core/doc/README.md

 Documentation
 -------------

-Every function in the Peculium source code must have a type-specifcation and a documentation entry.
+Every function in the Peculium source code must have a type-specification and a documentation entry.
 Peculium uses `edoc` for documentation and generates Github friendly markdown based on the output.
 To generate the documentation
 use: